apivideo/api.video-python-client/README.md

 api.video is an API that encodes on the go to facilitate immediate playback, enhancing viewer streaming experiences across multiple devices and platforms.
 You can stream live or on-demand online videos within minutes.

+## Warning

+This API client is still in beta.
+Please feel free to report any issue you may encounter.

 ## Requirements.

 Python >= 3.6